I've Heard That Song Before

 "I've Heard That Song Before" is a 1942 American popular song about nostalgia with music by Jule Styne and lyrics by Sammy Cahn.
 It was introduced by Martha O'Driscoll (dubbed by Margaret Whiting) in the 1942 film Youth on Parade.
-The song was nominated for the Academy Award for Best Original Song in 1942 but lost out to “White Christmas”.
+The song was nominated for the Academy Award for Best Original Song in 1942, but lost out to "White Christmas".

-It was recorded by Harry James and his Orchestra with Helen Forrest on vocal on July 31, 1942.
-This was the last day of recording before the Musician Union's ban.
+The most notable version of the song was recorded by Harry James and his Orchestra with Helen Forrest on vocals on July 31, 1942.
+This was the last day of recording before the beginning of the 1942-1944 musicians' strike.
 The recording was issued on Columbia 36668 and became a number one hit on both the pop charts and the Harlem Hit Parade in the US in early 1943.
 This version of the song can be heard in Woody Allen's 1986 movie Hannah and Her Sisters.